WiseLibs/wise-workers/README.md

 Creates a new thread pool.
 The following options are supported:

 - `filename` (string, required)
 	* The absolute path to the worker script or module.
 Both CommonJS and ESM modules are supported.
-Even on Windows machines, a POSIX-style path is required.
 - `minThreads` (number, optional)
 	* The minimum number of worker threads to keep in the pool.
 By default, this is equal to **half** the number of physical CPUs on the machine.
 - `maxThreads` (number, optional)